BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/SB79-Transit-Oriented-Development-Upzoning/README.md

 ### Create Transit-Oriented Development (TOD) Zones
 1. Generate full-circle Euclidean buffers at 200 ft, ¼ mile, and ½ mile around each finalized pedestrian access point; tag each buffer with `tod_tier` and `buffer_band`.
-2. Apply the jurisdictional population rule: erase half-mile buffers within jurisdictions with total population < 35,000 and within all unincorporated county lands.
+2. Apply the jurisdictional population rule: erase all buffers (200 ft, ¼ mile, ½ mile) within unincorporated county lands; additionally erase half-mile buffers within incorporated cities with total population < 35,000.
 3. Resolve geographic priority via sequential erase: split buffers into six groups by `(tod_tier, buffer_band)`, then for each group in priority order, erase the accumulated geometry of all higher-priority zones before assigning a `zone_label`.
 This produces six clean, non-overlapping zone layers.
 See [Geographic Prioritization Approach](#geographic-prioritization-approach) for implementation details.
 4. Finalize: dissolve by `zone_label`
 5. Export the buffer layer, jurisdiction boundaries with population, and resolved TOD zones to the shared GeoPackage.